Hip Massage Tool

-You can use Short and Tall options to fix your hip pain both front on and with sideways stretching
+You can use either the Short and Tall options to fix your hip pain with front-on and sideways stretching.

-The MM tool works very well on loosening up the very tight fascia, eliminating hip pain, tightness and disability in the front of the Hip joint just below the pointy bone in the front of your pelvis.
-Use the short option depending on where your problem is to start with, if you feel you want more pressure swap to the tall option.
-Bend and flex your knee to floss the muscle if that feels good.
-Roll the leg and your body to the left and right to see where the pain is greatest.
-Put the tool under the problem area for a minute or so, if there are no issues slowly increase the amount of time on the tool to make sure your Hip tolerates this pressure.
+As a hip massage tool, the MMT works very well on loosening up the very tight fascia, therefore eliminating hip pain, tightness, and disability in the front of the hip joint just below the pointy bone in the front of your pelvis.
+Use the short option depending on where your problem is to start with.
+If you feel you want more pressure, swap to the tall option.
+Bend and flex your knee to floss the muscle.
+If that feels good, roll the leg and your body to the left and right to see where the pain is greatest.
+Put the tool under the problem area for a minute or so.
+If there are no issues, slowly increase the time spent on the tool to make sure your hip tolerates this pressure.

-Doing it whilst watching TV or doing other things like reading or working on the laptop makes the time pass quickly.
-A warm muscle stretches much quicker than a cold one so using a hot pack or having hot bath helps a lot.
+Using this hip massage tool whilst watching TV or doing other things like reading or working on the laptop makes the time pass quickly.
+Muscle stretches for hip pain work much quicker when warm than cold.
+Ergo, using a hot pack or taking a hot bath helps a lot.

 Is the tool good for Osteoarthritis in the hips?

-Yes the tool will loosen up the tissues surrounding your hip which is reducing the hip Range of Motion ROM and increase hip pain.
-Arthritis is caused by reduced ROM, as the range increases the joint receives more nutrients which helps the cartilage in the joint to repair itself.
+Yes, the tool will loosen up the tissues surrounding your hip that reduce the hip’s ROM and increase pain.
+You’ll find that range of motion increases when the joint receives more nutrients to repair itself.